aridjayarecipes/cutesrecipes.web.app/content/post/2361-recipe-of-homemade-violet-cabbage-millet-dosa.md

 Violet cabbage millet dosa is one of the most favored of recent trending meals on earth.
 It's appreciated by millions every day.
 It is simple, it is quick, it tastes yummy.
 Violet cabbage millet dosa is something which I have loved my whole life.
 They are nice and they look fantastic.

 Grind together into fine paste along with the poha and cabbage.
 In this video I am sharing the recipe of Kodo Millet Cabbage Dosa.
 Kodo millet (in kannada it is called as Arka) Benefits of Kodo millet are: Easy to digest.
-Since this dosa doesn&#39;t have rice in them, i added little more urad dal to it.
+Since this dosa doesn't have rice in them, i added little more urad dal to it.

 To get started with this particular recipe, we must first prepare a few components.
 You can have violet cabbage millet dosa using 6 ingredients and 2 steps.
 Here is how you cook it.